#NYFW Fall 2012: Best of Day 3

 Prabal Gurung pumped up the volume for its fall/winter 2012 looks.
 There were striking capes, sheer panels, luscious lame, plush fur coats, and traces of peplum, with dark colors and heavy fabrics for the woman who likes to bring the drama — at least when it comes to her style.
 Add an electric blue eyeshadow that's visible from a mile away, and you've got a modern-day coquette whose wardrobe packs a mighty punch.

 Max Azria, as expected, shows that the ultimate bandage dress can work through all seasons with his fall/winter Hervé Léger line.
 He fuses strapping materials like leather and fur with the sexy body conscious silhouettes to keep sexy at the forefront of the collection.
-Azria played up the cinched waists with leather corsets and played heavily with geometric shapes, feisty fringe, and gladiator-esque chest harnesses with cutouts in
+Azria played up the cinched waists with leather corsets and played heavily with geometric shapes, feisty fringe, and gladiator-esque chest harnesses with cutouts in all the right places.

 Jacquard us up and embroider us down, Jill.
 Stuart's fall/winter looks dabbled in the dark hues of next season but still left enough ladylike imprints to keep true to her design style.
 Lace panels and peplum waists are in and yes, it's ok for women to wear bows, especially when they top off a killer set of colorful platform sandals.

 No matter how large her fashion empire has grown, Gwen Stefani is still a rocker chick at heart, and she didn't lose that sensibility with her F/W 2012 looks.
 Cat-eye glasses and chartreuse accessories were the perfect addition to her houndstooth packed collection.
 She played up plaid bottoms with pompadours and her "PUNK" sweaters let us know that she's just a girl who likes to have fun on and off the runway.